PARTNER

 Select results:

 In November 2018, Mr. Kerr was one of the trial attorneys in the matter of Sager v.
 J-Mar Investment Co., in which the plaintiff claimed significant physical and mental health symptoms were the result of exposure to mold following water leaks at an apartment in Long Beach, California.
-After a three-week trial, the jury returned a defense verdict on all claims, resulting in a judgment in favor of defendants in excess of $100,000.
+After a three-week trial, a Pasadena jury returned a defense verdict on all claims, resulting in a judgment in favor of defendants in excess of $100,000.

 Education